TralahM/TralahM.github.io/_posts/2020-04-27-A-Catastrophic-Failure-Of-Prediction.markdown

 The amount of information is increasing much more rapidly than our understanding of what to do with it, or our ability to differentiate the useful information from the mistruths.

-The story the data tells us is often the one we’d like to hear, and we usually make sure that it has a happy ending.
+The story the data tells us is often the one we'd like to hear, and we usually make sure that it has a happy ending.

 **The Productivity Paradox**